 For your health insurance, it makes a difference whether you are considered an expat or not.
-With the PKV for expats from ottonova, for example, you get the best benefits for your health and even save money.
+With the ottonova expat health insurance for germany, for example, you get the best benefits for your health and even save money.

 For expats, as for all other foreigners, the following applies: As an employee with a salary above the JAEG or as a self-employed person with corresponding prior insurance, private health insurance is open to you. ottonova offers a special expat tariff for some expats:

 - Foreigners living in Germany for a limited period of time can take out an expat tariff.